Kadru

-Genealogy
+Family

 Generally, Kadru is described as the daughter of Daksha Prajapati and the wife of the sage Maharishi Kashyapa.
 The Hindu epic Mahabharata, which gives a detailed tale about her, recognizes her as one of Kashyapa's many wives.

 There is also a view that she was the daughter of Daksha, but it has not been established from Puranic literature.
 In the Aranyakanda of the Valmiki Ramayana it is mentioned that Daksaprajapati had sixty daughters of whom he married off Aditi, Diti, Danu, Tamra, Krodhavasa, Muni and Surasa to Kashyapa.
 Krodhavasa had eight daughters of whom Kadru was one.
 Thus, Kadru may alternatively be considered the granddaughter of Daksha.
 Vinata, Kadru's sister, is another wife of Kashyapa.

 According to the Sabha Parva of the Mahabharata, Kadru lived in Brahmaloka, the abode of Brahma.
 In the Vana Parva of the Mahabharata it is stated that to destroy the embryo in a woman, Kadru enters her womb by assuming a very tiny form called "Skanda graha".